joes0451/ADev/ReadMe.txt

 Release notes:

-ADev-3.2.0:
-    For Uninstall, if the device is asleep, it wakes up the display so that the Uninstall will work.

 ADev-3.2.2:
     Improved logcat.
 It now clears the logcat buffer each time it starts to reduce any slowdowns caused by long previous outputs.